• Skip to main content

 Contrary to popular belief, you do not need a huge amount of subscribers on your email list in order to make money.
 The quality of subscriber is so much more important than the quantity.
 A quality subscriber is already interested in your work (that’s why they joined your list!) and they may be interested in purchasing from you.

 Selling through email is very similar to making a social media post.
-The key is to not make every email a sales post, that can make your audience feel like they are constantly being inundated and they may unsubscribe.
+The key is to not make every email a sales post.
+That can make your audience feel like they are constantly being inundated and they may unsubscribe.

-In this weekly newsletter, I provide links to blog articles and videos, update my audience on what I’ve been working on and basically share whatever I feel will be interesting to them.
+In this weekly newsletter, I provide links to blog articles and videos, update my audience on what I’ve been working on.
+I basically share whatever I feel will be interesting to them.
 For the kit, I did the same as I would for a social media post – the clear photo, all the details, my terms and conditions.
 Again, this kit sold rapidly and I had multiple buyers who missed out.

 If you want to take a look at how it might look to have a mailing list, I recommend that you sign up to mine for inspiration.